bigfix/bfarchive/README.md

 Building
 ===

 The build requires that you have [CMake](http://cmake.org/) installed.
+Some of the tests also require [Python](https://www.python.org/).

 Although you can build within the source directory, your life will be easier if you build in a separate directory to avoid polluting the source directory.

 ### Linux & Mac